tauri-apps/cargo-mobile2/README.md

 **Building for iOS is broken on Rust 1.46.0!**

 You'll need to stay on 1.45.2 for now.
-We'll be investigating this, so don't fret!
+We're investigating this, so don't fret!

 ```bash
 rustup install stable-2020-08-03